II. PRELIMINARY PROCEEDINGS

 This rule allows a de novo appeal "as provided by law" which contemplates a jury trial as provided by T.C.A.
 Section 27-3-131(a).
 Attorneys should be aware, however, that T.C.A. § 27-3-131(b) requires that the demand for a jury must be made at the time of filing an appeal.

 These rules permit general sessions courts to use audio-visual technology to conduct initial appearances where a plea of not guilty is entered by the defendant.
 Nothing in paragraph (d) prohibits the prosecutor or defense counsel from being present and heard.
-In addition, paragraph (d) does not apply to preliminary examinations pursuant to Rule 5.1 nor misdemeanor trials.
+In addition, paragraph (d) does not apply to preliminary hearings pursuant to Rule 5.1 nor misdemeanor trials.
 These amendments are substantially similar to Rule 5-303 of the New Mexico Rules of Criminal Procedure and Rule 10 of Hawaii Rules of Penal Procedure and reflect the growing need for the use of technology to expedite the processing of initial criminal proceedings and reduce the cost of such processing.
 The purposes for the Rules, which these amendments are intended to achieve, are set forth in Rule 2: "...to secure simplicity in procedure, fairness in administration and the elimination of unjustifiable expense and delay."

 Advisory Commission Comments .